airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 Chapter 7.
 Developing Robust Programs
 =====================================

-This chapter deals with developing programs that are *robustrobust*.
-Robust programs are able to handle error conditionserror conditions gracefully.
+This chapter deals with developing programs that are *robust*.
+Robust programs are able to handle error conditions gracefully.
 They are programs that do not crash no matter what the user does.
 Building robust programs is essential to the practice of programming.
 Writing robust programs takes discipline and work - it usually entails finding every possible problem that can occur, and coming up with an action plan for your program to take.

 Where Does the Time Go?
 -----------------------